ATDDWorkshop/marketing/README.md

 Introduction
 ------------
 This is a simple marketing performance application.
-A list shows which campaigns generates how much registrations and revenue
+A list shows which campaign generates how much registrations and revenue

 URL